-During 2017 and the first half of 2018, AgriLife Extension conducted several TGPC-supported educational events targeting domestic water well owners, and TGPC-supported drinking water fact sheets were used in conjunction with their water well testing program (842 well samples were screened from 17 counties).
-In addition, personnel also supported Hurricane Harvey recovery efforts by working with partners to provide water well screenings for more than 1,500 wells through 61 events serving 29 hurricane-impacted counties.
+During 2019 and the first half of 2020, AgriLife Extension conducted several TGPCsupported educational events targeting domestic water well owners, and TGPCsupported drinking water fact sheets were used in conjunction with their water well testing program (1,165 well samples were screened from 37 counties).
 As a part of each of these events, participants are encouraged to contact a licensed water well driller and/or the local GCD to decommission water wells that are not in use or deteriorated.
 An Outreach Events Status Report, listing both recent and upcoming TGPC booth displays, and water well screening events, is updated on the TGPC POE Subcommittee web page before each quarterly meeting.

-The TGPC website, <https://tgpc.texas.gov>,

-established in 2002, redesigned in 2013, and upgraded in 2015, is frequently updated with new information on groundwater protection activities.
+The TGPC website, www.tgpc.texas.gov, established in 2002, redesigned in 2013, and upgraded in 2015, is frequently updated with new information on groundwater protection activities.
 In addition to providing information about TGPC business to its members and the public, the website is a clearinghouse for many groundwater-related topics, supplying links to the websites and publications of TGPC members and other organizations.
-Three existing frequently asked questions (FAQs) were updated and one new FAQ was added to the TGPC website during the last two years.
-These 42 FAQs are one-to twopage summaries of topics related to groundwater quantity, groundwater quality (e.g., pesticides, radionuclides, uranium mining, and oil and gas activities).
+Three existing Frequently Asked Questions (FAQs) were updated and one new FAQ was added to the TGPC website during the last two years.
+These 42 FAQs are one-to two-page summaries of topics related to groundwater quantity, groundwater quality (e.g., pesticides, radionuclides, uranium mining, and oil and gas activities).
 The FAQs also discuss septic systems, water wells, administrative entities (e.g., GCDs, Regional Water Planning Groups, Municipal Settings Designations), and publications.
 These popular press articles assist state-wide newsletter editors and webmasters in disseminating groundwater-related information to the public.

-An email subscription service with an average of 5,990 recipients is used to notify the public of upcoming meetings and new TGPC website information.
-TGPC website activity in 2017 and the first half of 2018 averaged 17 new and returning visitors per day, two Web pages viewed per visit, and two minutes spent on the website per visit.
+An email subscription service with over 6,600 recipients is used to notify the public of upcoming meetings and new TGPC website information.
+TGPC website activity in 2019 and the first half of 2020 averaged 17 new and returning visitors per day, two Web pages viewed per visit, and two minutes spent on the website per visit.